 Environment Setup

 In this section, you'll walk through setting up a Kinode development environment.
 By the end, you will have created a Kinode application, or package, composed of one or more processes that run on a live Kinode.
-The application will be a simple chat interface: my_chat_app.
+The application will be a simple chat interface: my-chat-app.

 The following assumes a Unix environment — macOS or Linux.
 If on Windows, get WSL first.
-In general, Kinode OS does not support Windows.
+In general, Kinode does not support Windows.

 Acquiring Rust and the Kinode Development Tools (kit)